 Do you plan to have a warehouse, office, or retail store?
 Regardless of the size of your business, unless you operate out of your home, you will need to include space rental costs in your budget.
-Keep in mind, there is more than one cost item to consider with your premises, too.
+Keep in mind, that there is more than one cost item to consider with your premises, too.
 If you want to buy property, you will need insurance, maintenance, and security, as well as money for property taxes.
 Though some rental situations include upkeep fees, you want to have some money on hand for emergencies and expenses your landlord does not cover.
 Understand the seasonal needs of your premises, for example, parking lot and walkway care, snow removal, trees, etc. Consider buying from a company that specializes in workplace maintenance and safety like this supplier.

 Though you might be a one-woman show at the moment or operating with minimal staff, labor costs are an important consideration for a growing company.
 Budgeting for new staff is one thing to think about, as you want to have the money to grow when the time comes.

 In addition to staff salaries, consider what benefits, healthcare, and other amenities will cost your business.
 Additionally, if you plan to have a reward or bonus system in place, include this in your annual budget.

 Your business budget is so important to help keep your vision alive and growing.
 Catering for your business and minding your spending are ways to discipline yourself to look at the bigger, more long-term picture.
 Remember, if you are not sure what you should spend on each area, you can always consult with a business coach or financial planner for a detailed plan that suits your company goals.